-pH is a factor so fundamental to everything containing water that we sometimes forget its importance.
+pH Is a factor so fundamental to everything containing water that we sometimes forget its importance.
 It exists on the atomic scale but has a huge impact on how a product behaves.
 Here is a little refresher and expose on the how, what and why of pH in cosmetic formulation.

-pH or the potential of hydrogen, is a measure of how acidic or basic water is.
-The pH scale only measures water and water based ingredients (aqueous substances), so oils and other anhydrous substances won’t have a pH or contribute to the pH in any way.
+pH Or the potential of hydrogen, is a measure of how acidic or basic water is.
+The pH scale only measures water and water based ingredients (aqueous substances), so oils and other anhydrous substances won't have a pH or contribute to the pH in any way.

 pH also affects solubility and biological availability:

-Lower pH levels increase solubility.
-An everyday example of this is tap water that is slightly acidic has dissolved minerals and salts and is known as soft water, and water that is slightly alkaline/basic causes ‘scales’ to form in kettles and taps as undissolved minerals fall out and deposit themselves; this is known as hard water.
-My water at home is particularly alkaline (I’ve tested it) and the deposits are a huge problem.
+- Hard Water: slightly alkaline/basic causes 'scales' to form in kettles and taps as undissolved minerals fall out and deposit themselves.
+My water at home is particularly alkaline (I've tested it) and the deposits are a huge problem.

-In cosmetic formulations an example of pH dependency is solubility: pH affects the solubility of essential oils when using a solubiliser: a lower pH or even the addition of a preservative (which has a low pH and therefore influences the overall pH) can increase the solubility and make dissolving oils easier.
+In cosmetic formulations an example of pH dependency is solubility. pH affects the solubility of essential oils when using a solubiliser.
+A lower pH or even the addition of a preservative (which has a low pH and therefore influences the overall pH) can increase the solubility and make dissolving oils easier.

-Lower pH levels tend to make the environment unsuitable for microbiological activity and growth, which is why most preservatives are acidic and have a lower pH.
+- Lower pH levels tend to make the environment unsuitable for microbiological activity and growth, which is why most preservatives are acidic and have a lower pH.

-The pH can affect how an ingredient behaves.
-Some ingredients work best in specific pH ranges, while others may even break down to a different composition in the presence of incompatible pHs.
+- The pH can affect how an ingredient behaves: Some ingredients work best in specific pH ranges, while others may even break down to a different composition in the presence of incompatible pHs.

-pH also affects how your skin will react to a product (yes your skin and body has a pH; skin is around the 5.5 mark).
+- The pH also affects how your skin will react to a product (yes your skin and body has a pH; skin is around the 5.5 mark).
 If a product has a pH that is way out of our skin's pH range, it may cause irritation or in extreme cases a reaction.

-On the acidic side, battery acid (sulfuric acid) and hydrochloric acid are some of the most powerful acids known and have a pH of 0 and 1 respectively.
+- On the acidic side, battery acid (sulfuric acid) and hydrochloric acid are some of the most powerful acids known and have a pH of 0 and 1 respectively.
 Lemon juice is also extremely acidic and is around pH 2.
 Black coffee is around 5, and saliva is around 6.3-6.6.

-Water has a pH of 7, which is halfway between the two acid-base extremes and is known as neutral.
+- Water has a pH of 7, which is halfway between the two acid-base extremes and is known as neutral.

-On the basic side (above 7), sea water is about pH 8, baking soda is 9.5, bleach and lye is 13.5 and drain cleaner is the most harsh at 14.
+- On the basic side (above 7), sea water is about pH 8, baking soda is 9.5, bleach and lye is 13.5 and drain cleaner is the most harsh at 14.

 pH is reported in logarithmic units and each number is 10x more acidic/basic than the last.
 For example, pH 5 is 10 times more acidic than pH 6, and pH 10 is 10 times more basic than pH 9.

-How pH Affects Cosmetic Formulation
+How Does pH Affect Cosmetic Formulation?

 We've already hinted at a few ways in which the pH can affect cosmetic products but here is a more in depth look.

-Firstly, our skin has a pH of around 5.5, so we should always formulate our skincare products to be in this vicinity so as not to interfere too much with our skin’s natural balance.
+We should always formulate our skincare products to be in this vicinity so as not to interfere too much with our skin's natural balance.

 Of course there are instances where we like to use an acidic product, such as an acid peel as a chemical exfoliant.
 The use of alpha and beta hydroxy acids such as lactic acid, malic acid and salicylic acid can slough off dead skin cells, increase new skin cell turnover and improve skin tone and texture.
 But we don't use acid exfoliants everyday.
 Most are used 1-2 times per week.